Yellow Fleet

 From 1967 to 1975, 15 ships and their crews were trapped in the Suez Canal after the Six-Day War between Israel and Egypt.
 The stranded ships, which belonged to eight countries (West Germany, Sweden, France, the United Kingdom, the United States, Poland, Bulgaria, and Czechoslovakia), were nicknamed the Yellow Fleet after the desert sand that coated them.

 During the war, Egypt blocked both ends of the canal to prevent its use by Israel.
 Scuttled ships, sea mines, and other debris continued to block transport through the canal until the wake of the Yom Kippur War, after which the blockade was lifted.
 In 1975, the Canal was reopened, enabling the ships to leave after eight years of being stranded.
-At that time, only two ships were capable of moving under their own power.
+By that time only two ships were capable of moving under their own power.

 History

 Closing of the canal

 In June 1967, the 15 ships were sailing northward through the Suez Canal as a war broke out between Israel and Egypt in what was to become known as the Six-Day War.
 Both ends of the canal were closed, and after three days it became apparent that the canal would remain blocked for some time as a result of the scuttling of ships to block passage.
 Fourteen ships were forced to anchor in the widest part of the Suez Canal, the Great Bitter Lake.
 Some of the scuttled ships cut off the SS Observer from the other ships and it had to anchor in Lake Timsah.

 Ships, dredgers, other floating craft and even a bridge were sunk to block the canal.
 In addition to the vessels that were sunk, there were a number of sea mines that prevented navigation.
 With the war having left the Israelis in possession of the entire east bank of the canal, the Egyptian President Gamal Abdel Nasser quickly resolved to keep the canal closed to all shipping indefinitely.
 The only alternative would have been to allow the Israelis to use it, which was anathema to the Egyptian government.
 Even if the political issues surrounding the canal could have somehow been resolved, its maintenance would have been economically nonviable since very few (if any) shippers would have been willing to send their vessels and crews through what was effectively a no man's land in an active combat zone.

 Throughout the eight years, the Israeli and Egyptian armies faced off against each other on either side of the Suez Canal.
 Sometimes raiding parties from both sides would slip across the canal to gather intelligence.
-One of the big concerns was that the canal would become silted up without regular dredging.
+One of the main concerns was that the canal would become silted up without regular dredging.
 It turned out to be a non-issue: 90 percent of the canal's silt had been a result of currents caused by the turning of ships' propellers, which was virtually non-existent during this period.